jeofree/samples/README.md

 ## Recent Work: New Developer Hire Guide

-I created this in Confluence, this is a PDF export of one topic.
+I created this in Confluence, this is a PDF export of one topic, with a small amount of redacted content.